 Highlights of What Congress Did This Week

-The bill also takes aim at the most valuable asset of the middle class: their home.
-It slashes the mortgage interest deduction used by homeowners in half, and eliminates the deduction for personal property losses resulting from natural disasters.
-Californians just experienced the worst wildfires in our state’s history with over 14,000 homes lost or damaged at a cost of at least $3 billion.
-Abandoning these families, I think is especially cruel.
+To add insult to injury, the proposal also eliminates the deduction for personal property losses resulting from one natural disaster: fire.
+Californians just experienced the worst fires in our history with over 14,000 homes lost at a cost of at least $3 billion, and this is especially cruel in my view.

 Legislation Anna Co-Sponsored This Week

 H.R.
 3848, We the People Democracy Reform Act of 2017

 This week, I cosponsored comprehensive legislation to reform our laws around campaign finance, elections, and ethics in government.
 The We the People Act is a compendium of dozens of democracy reform proposals, including several that I have supported in the past and some new ones.
 For example, H.R.
 3848 contains my legislation to require the sitting president and major party nominees to disclose their tax return information.
 It also requires full and immediate disclosure of all campaign spending and donations; requires each state to establish an independent citizen redistricting commission and automatic voter registration; and creates new small-donor public financing systems for Presidential and Congressional elections.
 This bill is the most comprehensive effort to date to reform campaign disclosure laws, campaign financing, ethics, gerrymandering and elections laws, and I’m very proud to support it.